kairos-io/kairos-docs/content/en/docs/Installation/nvidia_agx_orin.md

 ### Prepare the images

 You can either download pre-built Kairos images, or build your own from a container image.
-You can find Kairos core ubuntu images based on Ubuntu `20.04` are here: https://quay.io/repository/kairos/core-ubuntu-20-lts-arm-nvidia-jetson-agx-orin.
+You can find Kairos core ubuntu images based on Ubuntu `20.04` here: https://quay.io/repository/kairos/core-ubuntu-20-lts-arm-nvidia-jetson-agx-orin.

 {{< tabpane text=true  >}}
 {{% tab header="Download pre-built partition images from a container image" %}}